MoneyLion (NYSE:ML) Stock Price Down 8.2%

-Separately, Cantor Fitzgerald reduced their price objective on MoneyLion from $8.00 to $5.00 in a research note on Friday, March 11th.
+Separately, Cantor Fitzgerald dropped their price objective on shares of MoneyLion from $8.00 to $5.00 in a research note on Friday, March 11th.

 MoneyLion Company Profile (NYSE:ML)